instnt-inc/instnt-ios-sdk/README.md

         })
 ```

 3. Next, verify the documents that were uploaded.
-Once all the documents are uploaded, call verifyDocuments fuction to verify the documents.
+Once all the documents are uploaded, call verifyDocuments function to verify the documents.

 ```swift
   Instnt.shared.verifyDocuments(completion: { result in